jmheder/gfx803-Rocm-Fedora/README.md

 pip install packages/torch-2.1-cp310-cp310-linux_x86_64.whl
 ```

-## Torchvision and Torchaudio
+## TODOs

+* Recompile torch 2.0.0 with numpy>2.0 support, (ComfyUI)
+* Compile pytorch 2.1 (ComfyUI)
+* Compile torchvision
-Todo, I need to recompile torchvision and torchaudio and include this into packages directory.
+* Compile torchaudio and include this into packages directory.
+* Create a description on how to install ComfyUI with these tools.

 ## Compiling